 20th Century

-Poole played its part in both World Wars and in particular was one of the points from which Operation Overlord was launched for the invasion of Europe in 1944.
-After the war Poole gathered momentum as an industrial and commercial centre and developed its name as home to many cutting edge industries in the marine, banking, engineering and Tourism sectors.
+Poole played its part in both World Wars and, in particular, was one of the points from which Operation Overlord was launched for the invasion of Europe in 1944.
+After the war, Poole gathered momentum as an industrial and commercial centre and developed its name as home to many cutting-edge industries in the marine, banking, engineering, and tourism sectors.

 Modern Poole

-Poole has two universities, Bournemouth University, home to the internationally renowned Centre for Computer Animation and Arts University Bournemouth, which has been awarded the Gold standard rating by the Teaching Excellence Framework (TEF).
-Bournemouth & Poole College has a state of the art STEM centre and Marine Technology Centre sponsored by Sunseeker International.
+Poole has two universities: Bournemouth University, home to the internationally renowned Centre for Computer Animation and Arts University Bournemouth, which has been awarded the Gold standard rating by the Teaching Excellence Framework (TEF).
+Bournemouth & Poole College has a state-of-the art STEM centre and Marine Technology Centre sponsored by Sunseeker International.

-Copyright 2023 Poole Tourism.
+Copyright 2024 Poole Tourism.
 All Rights Reserved